gizembm/gizembm/README.md

+# <p align="center"> 👋 Hi there!
+I'm Gizem</p>

+Welcome to my profile!
+I'm Gizem Efe, a passionate software engineer on a journey to learn and grow in the world of technology.
+Feel free to explore my work and connect with me!

 # 💫 About Me:
 👩🏻‍💻 Software Engineer sharing about my journey and learnings in tech<br>👩🏻‍🎓 Studied Computer Science at the University of Düzce<br>💭 Currently learning about C# and Machine Learning!